dustinlennon/twisted-klein/README.md

 A client API might take the form `curl -L -s http://localhost:8122/hello` or `curl -L -s http://localhost:8122/hello/world`.
 The former redirects into `hello_unknown`; the latter, without redirection, into `hello`.

-### register adaptors
+### register adapters

-The component model requires adaptors to be registered.
+The component model requires adapters to be registered.
 This happens as:

 ```python
 components.registerAdapter(NetcatFactoryFromIHello, IHello, IProtocolFactory)